 Tier 0 Projects

 No TDM requirements apply to your project but the Summary tab of the TDM Plan Compliance Spreadsheet needs to be printed as a two-page PDF and submitted via E-Permits prior to your SDP submittal.
 Follow these submittal instructions to generate a TRAN File #.
-Then add the relevant TDM language from CPD's SDP Cover Sheet Requirements page to your SDP.
+Then submit the information from the compliance spreadsheet via this web form and add the relevant TDM language from CPD's SDP Cover Sheet Requirements page to your SDP.